-Across Energex, we are working hard to manage our precious resources more sustainably.
-To help us keep up the good work, we have done extensive analysis of our waste streams and developed a comprehensive waste management framework to minimise waste ending up in landfill.
+Across Energex, we're working hard to manage our precious resources more sustainably.
+To help us keep up the good work, we've done extensive analysis of our waste streams and developed a comprehensive waste management framework to minimise waste ending up in landfill.

-Reducing, reusing and recycling waste not only saves resources, energy and money it also provides opportunities for turning waste into revenue and community benefit through the Energex Community and Sustainability Fund.
+Reducing, reusing and recycling waste not only saves resources, energy and money it also provides opportunities for turning waste into revenue and community benefit through the Energex Community Fund.

 Our recycling streams include:

 - Recycling of power poles.
 When we replace our timber power poles, the old poles and cross arms are taken to a specialised recycling facility that is able to process the treated elements of the poles and mill the remaining wood into beautiful timber for use in construction and cabinetry.
 Some of our buildings, including our head office at Newstead, are fitted out with beautiful recycled Spotted Gum timber recuperated from old electricity poles.

 - Metal recycling.
 Recycling of waste copper, aluminium, steel cables and transformers reduces our waste going to landfill.
 The metal recycling not only saves raw materials and energy in processing but is also sold to generate revenue for us.

 - Other recycling streams.
 Other field recycling efforts include oil, batteries, fibreglass cross arms, ceramic and glass insulators, helmets, cardboard, street light bulbs and packaging.
 Vegetation waste is mulched.
 We're continually working to improve our overall recycling and introduce new streams of recyclable materials.

 Recycling in the office